brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Fix: Container - Resolved an issue wherein the container would move to the right when zooming out on a boxed-width page.
 * Fix: Image Gallery - Resolved an issue wherein the page would not be scrollable when the masonry layout is selected.

 ### 2.12.2 - TUESDAY, 30th JANUARY 2024 ###